How to Repaint a Deck: Match Old Paint Type + Spray Method

 Inspecting For Damage

 Check the deck for any cracks or loose boards.
 Look for signs of rot or mold.
 These can weaken the wood.
 Identify any nails or screws that may be sticking out.
 They can cause injury.
 Examine the railings and stairs.
 They should be secure.
 Note any areas that feel soft or bouncy.
 These need repair.
+If your current finish is already flaking, see our guide on repainting a deck with peeling paint for extra prep steps.

 Replace any rotted or broken boards.
 Use new wood that matches the deck.
 Tighten loose screws or nails.
 Add more if needed.
 Sand rough spots to make them smooth.
 Fix any wobbly railings or stairs.
 Use brackets or extra screws.
 Fill small cracks with wood filler.
 Let it dry completely.